shimst3r/exercism-talk/exercismpresentation.md

 # [fit] As a Mentor

-^ In the next section I want to tell you why I started mentoring on Exercism and in which ways it profitted me.
+^ In the next section I want to tell you how mentoring on Exercism profitted me personally.

 ---